gjcarneiro/yacron/README.rst

             (exit code: {{exit_code}})

-The shell reporter executes a user given shell command in the specified shell.
+The shell reporter (since yacron 0.13) executes a user given shell command in the specified shell.
+It passes all environment variables from the python executable and specifies some additional ones to inform about the state of the
-It passes all environment variables from the python executable and specifies some additional ones to inform about the state of the job:
+job:

 * YACRON_FAIL_REASON (str)
 * YACRON_FAILED ("1" or "0")
 * YACRON_RETCODE (str)